jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/module-instructor/README.md

 ### Question Answering

 There are restricted answers to questions during an assessment.
-Please follow the protocol for [Answering Questions During An Assessment][assessment-questions]
+Please follow the protocol for [Answering Questions During An Assessment][assessment-messaging]
 You should remind all involved internally of this document and procedure before the start of an Assessment.

 ### Scoring An Assessment